 - Make it easy to leave a review by including a QR code or direct URL

-- Include customer service info for any questions or concerns to head off negative reviews
+- Include customer service info (email address or phone number) for any questions or concerns to head off negative reviews

-- Offer coupons or incentives for signing up for emails or following you on social media – make sure it is clear that these are not tied to the review itself!
+- Offer coupons or incentives for signing up for emails or for following you on social media – just make sure it is clear that these are not tied to the review itself!

 Best Practices for Reviews: Existing Products